-- 7. brightness controls. - C. Optical Equivalency and Radiation Safety: Slit lamps using Class 1 lasers are exempt from this requirement.
-In addition to the above, establish equivalent effectiveness and optical radiation safety of the device by complying with either 1., 2., or 3. below: - 1.
-Certify Compliance with section 4.4 "Optical radiation hazard with slit-lamp microscopes" (along with section 5.2 and Annex C) of the ISO (International Standards Organization) 10939. - 2.
+- 6. maximum temperature of parts of the device held by the operator or accessible to the patient; and, - 7. brightness controls. - C. Optical Equivalency and Radiation Safety: Scanning laser ophthalmoscopes (SLO) using Class 1 lasers are exempt from this requirement.
+In addition to the above, establish equivalent effectiveness and optical radiation safety of the device by complying with either 1., 2., or 3. below: - Certify compliance with section 5.5 "Optical radiation hazard with ophthalmoscopes" (along with section 6.2 and Annex C) of the ISO (International Standards Organization) 10942 and/or 10943. - 2.
 Demonstrate that the optical radiation emissions from the device do not exceed the Threshold Limit Values (TLVs) for optical radiation established by the American Conference of Governmental Industrial Hygienists (ACGIH) under worst case clinical exposure conditions and times for all intended uses and applications.
 This analysis must include a comparison of the optical radiation emissions from the device to the TLVs for Ultraviolet and infrared radiation, and visible and near infrared radiation (i.e., blue light and aphakic hazards).
 NOTE: Worst case clinical exposure conditions and times refers to the exposure of a patient's eye to the maximum intensity of light emitted from the device for the longest expected exposure times for each intended use and application.
 Or, - 3.
 Provide a side-by-side comparison using either a. or b. below: - a.
 Compare the critical elements of the device (e.g., light source, lenses, filters, other optical elements in the optical path) to those of a predicate or another legally marketed device.
 Include a side by side comparison of: - (1) beam geometry (solid angle subtended by the initial condensing lens at the source, significant light losses in the optical path, and retinal area illuminated); - (2) the light source and its operating characteristics (electrical power and effective color temperature); and - (3) the optical characteristics of all components including spectral transmittance and the reflective/transmissive properties of any lenses, glass diffusion windows or filters.
 Also include the names and model identifications of the manufacturers of the critical components. - b.
 Compare the optical radiation emissions associated with the device to those of a predicate or another legally marketed device.
 The comparison should include (1), (2) and either (3) or (4) below: